Timeline: Managing the outbreak of COVID-19

 (News: Going meatless as a form of social responsibility)

 Singapore: Second round of panic buying across Singapore

-The panic buying was caused by the concern of limited food supply after the Malaysian government announced a lockdown measure that runs from 18 March until 31 March.
+The panic buying is caused by the concern of limited food supply after the Malaysian government announced a lockdown measure that runs from 18 March until 31 March.

 [Confirmed cases: 313]

 Singapore: Provision of short term housing and accommodation subsidy for Malaysian workers

 More than 10 thousand Malaysian workers are given temporary accommodation during the lockdown imposed by the Malaysian government.
 Companies that need to relocate their employees urgently will receive an accommodation subsidy of S$50 per employee per night for a maximum of 14 days.

 Tzu Chi: Alternate Working Arrangement for Jing Si Hall is now official